zeraiadhanom/Capstone_API/README.txt

  https://repl.it/@zeraiadhanom/RubberyGoodAssemblylanguage

 Short Description:
-The app is intended with a view that users can have a look at their favorie movies.
-It helps users to read reviews of movies to get more information on the publication date and who is staring;
+The app is intended with a view that users can have a look at their favorite movies review.
+It helps users to read reviews collected from the New York Times data of movies to get more information on the moview summary, review, publication date and who is staring;

 Screenshots